Defalt36/TwoLifeXcompile/readme.md

 reason for this is that it does not convert the unix-style line endings to windows-style.
 It doesn't seem to cause any major problems.<br />

-'buildTestSystem.sh' is very similar to pullAndBuildTestSystem.sh from the game scripts, in fact it is derived from it.
+'buildTestSystem.sh' is very similar to pullAndBuildTestSystem.sh from the OneLife scripts; In fact, it is derived from it.
 It will clone the game repositories if they are missing and compile the game, editor and server for you, modifing some files so it will be ready to be used for testing.
 Be warned you will be editing the repositories files when you use the editor.
 You may want to make a backup of the OneLifeData7 repository.

+'createFullBuild.sh' this last one will compile the game, server and editor and move all their files to a single folder in order to make a full build.
+If you are using this, remember to run the 'initiateServer.bat' file before running the server. 'resetServer.bat' is included to delete the server files if you are unable to run it due to a crash.

 </p>

 <h2>Building From Another Source</h2>

 <p>
-You can run './removeAndCloneFrom.sh' to clone from the game repositories under any name from any user.
-This is useful for cloning your own repositories, but you can also clone the original repositories for example.<br />
+You can run './cloneAlternative.sh' to clone from the game repositories under any name from any user.
+This is useful for cloning your own repositories.
+You can also clone the original game repositories with it if you input 'jasonrohrer' as the user you want to clone from.<br />
 The compile script recomended when building from other sources is 'buildTestSystem.sh'.
 </p>